Copyleaks is an advanced cloud platform for tracking and tracing content online. Copyleaks enables various content related usages:

 Copyleaks can benefit anyone who ever published or wrote textual content.
 Whether you wrote a short assignment for school or own a small blog, or you work for a big publishing company or academic institution, you have to protect your content from plagiarism and make sure it is original.
 Our 3 main services were developed for these groups:

 Copyleaks offers a free scan of textual content for plagiarism up to a limit of 10 pages a month, which equals 10 Copyleaks credits (a page contains up to 250 words).
 For higher volumes you can find the plan that fits your needs and purchase credits.
-The links to the different plans: Academic Plans, Businesses Plans, Academic API plans, Businesses API plans, Websites API plans.
+The links to the different plans: Education Plans, Businesses Plans, Academic API plans, Businesses API plans, Websites API plans.

 You can you contact us here.
-You can also reach our us at 1-855-633-9355.
+You can also reach us at 1-855-633-9355.
 We would be happy to hear any thoughts, suggestions, or remarks you might have.

 Copyleaks has a very advanced cloud search software that searches for your content on billions of webpages, sites and also online databases.
 Our algorithms find comprehensive yet accurate results and work in almost every language.